 We note that measuring apparatus is not described in measurement on the microscopic level and the measured system interacts with the measuring apparatus.
-Therefore, in agreement with experimental experience, we assume that distribution of the results of measurement of the coordinate x at time t can be described by the probability density $\rho(x,t)$ obeying the normalization condition where the integration is performed from minus infinity to plus infinity.
-For the sake of simplicity, we assume also that $\rho$ has the property
+Therefore, in agreement with experimental experience, we assume that the distribution of the results of measurement of the coordinate x at time t can be described by the probability density $\rho(x,t)$ obeying the normalization condition where the integration is performed from minus infinity to plus infinity.
+We assume also that ρ has the property